 Robo-advisors use the same software as traditional advisors, but usually only offer portfolio management and do not get involved in the more personal aspects of wealth management, such as taxes and retirement or estate planning.

 Robo-advisors are typically low-cost, have low account minimums, and attract younger investors who are more comfortable doing things online.
 The biggest difference is the distribution channel: previously, investors would have to go through a human financial advisor to get the kind of portfolio management services robo-advisors now offer, and those services would be bundled with additional services.

 Based on my research, two robo-advisors stand out above all else.
-They are Personal Capital and Wealthfront, both based in my hometown of San Francisco.
-I’ve met with many employees of both firms since 2011, and I’m regularly provided with updates.
+They are Personal Capital and Betterment.
+I've met with many employees of both firms since 2011, and I'm regularly provided with updates.
 Here are the company details for each firm.

 Headquarters: Redwood City, California with offices in Denver and San Francisco.